kanisterio/kanister/docs/install.rst

 .. code-block:: bash

-   # build controller binary
+   # Build controller binary
    $ make build

-   # package the binary in a docker image and push it to your image registry
+   # Package the binary in a docker image and push it to your image registry
    $ make push REGISTRY=<MY REGISTRY>

-   # deploy the controller to your Kubernetes repo
+   # Deploy the controller to your Kubernetes repo
    $ make deploy REGISTRY=<MY REGISTRY>